fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Rename-AzureRemoteAppTemplateImage.md

 ```

 ### -NewName
-Specifies a new name for an azure_2 RemoteApp template image.
+Specifies a new name for an Azure RemoteApp template image.

 ```yaml
 Type: String